melroy27/DummySocialNetwork/README.md

 This is a Dummy Simple Social Network where people can login using Google(SignIn with Google), create a profile and create posts and follow other users who have created a profile.

+The Backend Code can be found here -> https://github.com/melroy27/SocialNetworkDummyBackend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.